 A first night box should contain anything and everything you may need when you move into a new home.
 Here are our top FNB suggestions: Sheets, paper towels, toilet tissue, toiletry, prescriptions, credit card or checkbook, nightclothes, and undergarments.
 Each family member should have their own individual first night box.
 That way, each individual can decide what items they want to include for themselves.

 Use egg cartons to easily transport your jewelry.
 Tape them shut so nothing falls out!
 Also, use toilet paper rolls for packing necklaces or loose bracelets.
 Just put one end through the roll and fasten the clasp.

 Use Moving Labels

 Moving is difficult enough.
 Simplify the drama by using labels on your boxes for organization purposes.
 After you’ve completed packing each box, use a label or write directly on the box.
-Include the owner of the box or what room the box belongs to, a general idea of the contents inside the box and additional notes needed for the box ie. Fragile or Handle with Care or Do Not Move.
+Include the owner of the box or what room the box belongs to a general idea of the contents inside the box, and additional notes needed for the box ie. Fragile or Handle with Care or Do Not Move.
 If you have a moving company or friends assisting, this will allow for a smooth flow and easy unpacking.

 Pack Plates Vertically… like those old school records

-What’s worse than arriving to your new place and finding out that your dishes are broken or cracked?
+What’s worse than arriving in your new place and finding out that your dishes are broken or cracked?
 Okay, to be honest, we can name a few things that are worse, but that’s neither here nor there.
 The point is you want your dishes to arrive in one piece, literally.
-A great tip for packing plates is to pack them in a box that’s fairly tight and either wrap them in one of of your pieces of clothing.
+A great tip for packing plates is to pack them in a box that’s fairly tight and either wrap them in one of your pieces of clothing.